“A good digestion turneth all to health.” George Herbert

 Choose healthy omega-3 fats

 Toss a fiber-rich salad with a bit of olive oil and lemon juice or apple cider vinegar, these are much healthier options than packaged dressings.
-Healthy fats such as olive oil, avocados, and nuts actually help your body absorb fat-soluble vitamins, so don’t be afraid to add them to a meal.
+Healthy fats such as olive oil, avocados, and nuts help your body absorb fat-soluble vitamins, so don’t be afraid to add them to a meal.
 In addition, omega-3 fatty acids may help prevent inflammatory bowel disorders like Crohn’s Disease and ulcerative colitis.
 Foods high in omega-3 include fatty fish like salmon, mackerel, herring, sardines, chia seeds, flaxseeds, and nuts.

 Eat slowly and mindfully